Vallow-Daybell murders: Disappearances of Tylee and J.J.

-The FBI uncovered text messages in which Lori and Chad discussed Tylee and J.J.'s "possession" and mentioned "a perfectly orchestrated plan to take the children".
-A text exchange between Lori and Alex Cox mentioned "working on Z's", referring to zombies.
+The FBI uncovered text messages in which Lori and Chad discussed Tylee and J.J.'s "possession" and mentioned "a perfectly orchestrated plan to take the children."
+A text exchange between Lori and Alex Cox mentioned "working on Z's," referring to zombies.

 Attempted murder of Brandon Boudreaux

 On October 2, 2019, Brandon Boudreaux, the estranged husband of Lori's niece Melani, was shot at from a Jeep while driving home in Gilbert, Arizona.
 The bullet missed Boudreaux's head by inches.
 Boudreaux, who had been close to Charles and Lori Vallow's family, recognized the Jeep as a vehicle used by Tylee Ryan.
 The Jeep drove away, but Boudreaux could give its license plate number to the police who identified it as being registered to Charles Vallow.

 Melani had become very involved with her aunt's religious activities during 2018 and had insisted that she and her husband buy food stockpiles for the end of the world.
 During the summer of 2019, she had demanded a divorce, which was not yet finalized when Boudreaux was shot at.
-Boudreaux said that he had been blindsided by the divorce request, which he blamed on Melani's involvement in her aunt's "cult".
+Boudreaux said that he had been blindsided by the divorce request, which he blamed on Melani's involvement in her aunt's "cult."

 Boudreaux, who suspected Lori and her brother Alex of Charles' killing, hired a private investigator.
-After it became known that Tylee and J.J. were missing, Boudreaux was convinced that Charles' death, the children's disappearance and the attempt on his life were all connected to Lori's religious group.
+After it became known that Tylee and J.J. were missing, Boudreaux was convinced that Charles' death, the children's disappearance, and the attempt on his life were all connected to Lori's religious group.
 He suspected that the murder attempt against him was motivated by his life insurance policy.
+Prosecutors later opined that Lori had hoped to access Boudreaux's money through her niece.

 In February 2020, Boudreaux filed a court document claiming that the attempt on his life was motivated by insurance money, that the gunman was probably Lori's recently deceased brother Alex Cox, and that Melani was likely aware of Tylee and J.J.'s whereabouts.
 Melani denied any knowledge of what had happened to the children.

 By tracking Alex Cox's cell phone data, investigators later found that Cox had searched on the Internet for directions to Boudreaux's address and had been present near Boudreaux's home during the hours before the shooting.
-He had also searched "how to load ammunition", "ballistic trajectory calculators" and, after the shooting, "man shot in Gilbert".
+He had also searched "how to load ammunition", "ballistic trajectory calculators" and, after the shooting, "man shot in Gilbert."
 On the day of the shooting, Cox and Lori had communicated several times.
 Later on, Lori had also made Internet searches about a shooting in Gilbert, Arizona.